 Most businesses do everything possible to prevent unsatisfied customers from airing their grievances about their service online because negative reviews are bad for business.

 But don’t worry about the bad reviews.
 Worry about how your customer service operation handles them.

 These five strategies will help create positive outcomes for you and your customers:

-1. Respond and Acknowledge as Quickly as Possible
+1. Respond to the Bad Review as Quickly as Possible

 You can easily turn a negative review into an opportunity for your business to shine by handling the situation promptly and effectively.

-Whether you think the customer is right or wrong, coach your customer service team to acknowledge the customer’s frustration.
+Whether you think the customer is right or wrong, coach your customer service team to acknowledge the customer’s frustration and respond to the negative review appropriately.
 When a customer sees that your team is trying, he or she is more likely to be willing to work with you.

 To do this at scale, large enterprises often connect their review response tools to their CRM systems.
 This gives them end-to-end visibility: from the customer’s initial post, through the ticket assignment, to the ticket resolution.

 Make sure your customer service agents note each issue cited in the review.
 Don’t use automation to offer a canned, generic response.
 Instead, have CS reps address the specifics and outline how they plan to solve the issue.
 Systematic sentiment analysis will give you a guide on how you can improve operations more comprehensively.

 3. Coach Customer Service to Not Get Emotional